 The sugar and citric acid were used as other food ingredients.

-To determine the degree of polymer structurization.
-Veiler-Rebinder's method was used which helps in measure the force of separation of goffered plate from the structured gelatine.
-The strength of the system was
+To determine the degree of polymer structurization, Veiler-Rebinder's method was used which helps to measure the force of separation of goffered plate from the structured gelatine.
+The strength of the system was determined l surface area Viscosity